 Window treatments are among the most important parts of any home decorating project.
 They may not be the first things that come to mind when you decide to start a project, but when they're missing, you notice that something is missing, and when they're done right, they can absolutely transform a room.
 Even though you'll rarely plan an entire room around them, the right window dressings are an important finishing touch that can create new levels of design in a space that just aren't reachable in any other way.

 Mostly, when it comes to decorating the windows, we tend to think in terms of drapery or blinds.
-But if we reach a little further back into design history we find valances - a third option in window dressing that also makes for a lovely and fun DIY project.
+But if we reach a little further back into design history we find valances - the third option in window dressing that also makes for a lovely and fun DIY project.

 Window valances are treatments that cover the very top of the window.
 They've been popular since the Renaissance and saw a high point in their use in Victorian England.
 As a practical, aesthetic piece, valances are used to hide the bars and other hardware that attaches to the wall to support drapes and blinds.
 As a design feature, valances come in a variety of styles and can be anything you want them to be, adding color, patterns and even texture to the overall design scheme of your room.
 There are any number of places to find valances for sale that you can bring into your home, but the best way to get the look that you want is to make it yourself.